 - Storage space is required for metadata, e.g. the list of generated objects.
 Thus, each request must read the metadata to judge if any new object has been generated.
 This puts a high level of access pressure on the server.
 In addition, each client request must be transmitted twice, causing a certain amount of delay.

 - If the object parts are small, the delay is quite short.
 However this complicates the management of most objects.
 If the object parts are large, the data suffers a substantial delay.

-To development and reduce costs in such a scenario, OSS provides the append object method, which allows users to directly append content to the end of an object.
+To simplify development and reduce costs in such a scenario, OSS provides the append object method, which allows users to directly append content to the end of an object.
 This method is used to operate on Appendable objects.
 The objects uploaded by other methods are Normal objects.
 The data appended is instantly readable.

 With append object, the previous scenario becomes simple.
 When video data is produced, they can be immediately added to the same object through the append object method.
 The client only needs to regularly retrieve the object length and compare it with the previous value.
 If new readable data is found, this triggers a read operation to retrieve the newly uploaded data segments.
 This method greatly simplifies the architecture and enhances the scalability of applications.

 In addition to video scenarios, the append object method can also be used to append log data.